justusthane/Justus-Module/README.md

 Also displays whether a user's mailbox is on-prem or Office365.

+### Find-AzureADDevice
+Searches AD for a computer or computers (if passed an array of search strings), and returns the corresponding Azure AD devices.

 ### Get-MigrationBatchStatus
 Returns the status of all mailboxes in a given migration batch, including whether there are any errors or skipped items.